maxlebedev/maleficer/README.md

     - reusing Position components breaks things
     - DeathTriggers with dmg need to have oneshot(Dmg) called after
     - Warlock missles don't hit potions because they are not Blocking
-    - currently the enemy move decision tree is one static thing. break up eventually
     - TargetInputEvent returns control to the player's Damage phase. otherwise enemies get a turn before player damage resolves
-    - instead of a melee decision tree, we do melee damage via bump func
+    - instead of a melee decision tree, we do melee damage via bump func.
+        * this is undesirable
     - Small Procs
         * A proposed refactor where we have much more procs, many with guards
         * each npc type, gets its own for example